 italian greyhound cocktail with rosemary sugar

-- Combine the rosemary and sugar in a shallow bowl.
+- Combine the rosemary and sugar and spread on a small plate.

-- Rub the edge of a glass on a wedge of fresh citrus — grapefruit would be perfect.
-Put some of the rosemary sugar on a plate and rim the glass.
+- Rub the edge of a glass on a wedge of fresh citrus — grapefruit would be perfect — then press the glass onto the plate, turning to coat.

 - Fill the glass with crushed ice.
-Add the gin and juice, and top with a splash or two of Aperol.
+Add the gin, juice and Aperol.
+Garnish with a rosemary spring